MartinThoma/MartinThoma.github.io/_posts/2017-02-10-lidl-connect.md

 * A clean user interface
 * Cheap "Festznetz-Flat" (8 Euro - much cheaper than the rest)
 * Prepaid
 * I pay the same in the other countries of the EU - no more "EU packages".
 Simply the same.
 No roaming.
 As far as I understand it.
 This is what finally got me.
-For my 10 day trip in Barcelona, I paied about 20 Euro to Blau.
+For my 10 day trip in Barcelona, I paied about 20 Euro to Blau. ([Lidl source](http://www.lidl.de/de/asset/other/LIDL_Connect_Preistabelle.pdf), [other source](https://www.teltarif.de/lidl-mobile-roaming-9-cent/news/58610.html))

 <div class="info">If you want to switch to Lidl Connect, let me know.
 I (and you) will get 5 Euro for that.</div>